lithnet/access-manager-docs/help-and-support/choosing-between-the-microsoft-and-lithnet-laps-agents.md

 - You wish to use the *RapidLAPS* feature on Windows devices.
 - You have macOS and Linux devices you want to support
 - You have Windows devices not joined to a domain
-- You want fully encrypted local admin passwords in all scenarios
 - You want one LAPS client solution for your entire Windows and non-Windows fleet

 {% hint style="info" %}